 The Justice For Jeyasre speaking tour launched on August 8th at the APALA Convention and and ended on December 6th in Minneapolis.
-It was an opportunity for rank and file leaders, staff and members to hear directly from Thivya and the campaign team as they share strategy and demands in their fight with major fast fashion brands producing clothing for a US and European market.
+It was an opportunity for rank and file leaders, staff and members to hear directly from Thivya and the campaign team as they shared strategy and demands in their fight with major fast fashion brands producing clothing for a US and European market.
 Read the full summary of the Justice For Jeyasre Speaking Tour in our wrap-up blog post here.

 “Young women are the backbone of the fast fashion industry,” said Thivya Rakini.
 “Through the Justice for Jeyasre campaign and TTCU’s broader organizing strategy, we are advancing a vision for our communities, our economy, and our country.
 When young women are able to work with dignified conditions and living wages, they will also be able to lead broader change.”